ItsAGamer214/YOLO/README.md

 # YOLO
+You Only Look Once, a novel approach to visually impaired aids using scene graph generation and retrieval augmented generation.

 This repository contains the source code for the paper "G-Retriever: Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering".